olekgolus11/BAM/README.md

 - Each player breaks crates in order to get to other players and to get powerups or play however they want
 - After each round ends, another one starts if no player has won 5 rounds in total
 - After the game ends, players return to the game lobby

-## Other 👉
-- Players can press TAB to see the current game state